Why Every Product Needs an API

 Why It Matters: One Source of Truth

-A field technician arrives on site without knowing the unit is still under warranty, so the customer is charged.
-A CRM campaign offers an extended warranty to someone whose product was already recalled.
-A DPP compliance submission fails because the registry has different specs from the ERP.
-A customer calls to register a product that the system says has already been registered — because a previous owner scanned it once.
+Why does product data fragmentation across ERP, CRM, and field service systems create operational risk?
+The cost is almost invisible — until it isn't.
+A field technician arrives not knowing the unit is still under warranty, so the customer is charged.
+A CRM campaign offers extended warranty to someone whose product was already recalled.
+A DPP submission fails because the registry has different specs from the ERP.
+A customer calls to register a product the system says is already registered — because a previous owner scanned it once.
+Each is a data consistency failure with the same root cause: no authoritative record for that specific product unit.
+A product API solves this by making every system ask one place that always holds the latest state.
+No imports, no manual syncs, no stale copies.
+For product managers this means launching a warranty policy without hunting down which systems need updating.
+For operations leaders it means field service teams have accurate warranty status before dispatch, not after invoicing incorrectly.

 The 5 Integrations Every Manufacturer Needs